Gmabatah93/PROJECT_NFL_Combine/README.md

 > **Note (pdp Continuous)**

 > **BENCH:** From EDA we saw that the average Bench Reps for the entire dataset was **_21 reps_**.
 All models capture the general relationship that as bench reps increase so those the probability of a certain player being drafted.
 > - **Random Forrest** on average all players in this dataset _based on bench reps_ are predicted to be drafted.
 It also shows that the relationship between bench reps and the probability of being drafted is monotonic.
-When Bench Reps are below 15 it has the highest predicted probability on average compared to the other models.
+When Bench Reps are below 15 _Random Forrest_ has the highest predicted probability on average compared to the other models.
 After 15 approaching 30 reps and more is has the lowest and starts to remain stagnant.
 > - **Logistic Regression (Full)** like random forest Logistic Regression predicted on average all players to be drafted just based on Bench Reps.
 However when Bench Reps are below 15 the predicted probability is lower then Random Forrest.
 The probability when Bench Reps between 15 and 30 is similar to Random Forrest.
 When Bench Reps are above 30 the predicted probability is greater than Random Forrest.
 > - **Logistic Regression (Simple)** When Bench Reps are below 5 the model predicts players not to be drafted.
 When bench reps are 15 reps and above this model has the highest predicted probability compared to the other two models

 > **FORTY**: From EDA average 40 time for the entire dataset was **_4.8 secs_**.
-All models capture the genral relationship that as 40 time increases the probability of a player being drafted decreases.
+All models capture the general relationship that as 40 time increases the probability of a player being drafted decreases.
 > - **Random Forrest** shows that relationship is monotonic.
 However this model still predicts on average all players to be drafted just based on 40 time.
 Also the predicted probability drops steadily compared to the linear models.
 When 40 time is below 4.8 secs random forest has the lowest probability compared to the other models.
 When 40 time is above 5.0 secs it has the highest probability.
 > - **Logistic Regression (Full)** As 40 time approaches 5.0 seconds Logistic Regression (Full) starts to predict players not being drafted.
 It also has a more steep decrease compared to Random Forrest.
-Compared to the more simpler model, after 4.5 secs the Full Model as a lower predicted probability.
+Compared to the more simpler model, after 4.5 secs the Full Model has a lower predicted probability.
 > - **Logistic Regression (Simple)** This model has the highest predicted probability when 40 time is below 5.0 secs compared to other models.
 However the model does not predict players to not be drafted until 40 time approaches about 5.2 secs

 > **WEIGHT:** From EDA average Weight for the entire dataset was **_251lbs_**.
-All show the general relationship that as weight increases so those the probability of a player being drafted.
+All models show the general relationship that as weight increases so those the probability of a player being drafted.
 > - **Random Forrest** shows that the relationship between weight and the probability of being drafted is monotonic.
 As far as the amount of increase its very steady compared to the linear models.
 This model also predicts, on average just accounting for Weight all players to be drafted.
 When Weight is below 200 RF has the highest predicted probability.
 When Weight is above 250 it has the lowest predicted probability.
 > - **Logistic Regression (Full)** The slope for is much steeper than Random Forrest.
 When Weight is below 230 this model predicts on average players no to be drafted.
 When Weight is below around 230 this model has the lowest predicted probability.
 When weight is above around 250 is has the highest predicted probability
 > - **Logistic Regression (Simple)** The slope is again much steeper than Random Forrest but not as steep as the Full model.
 The Simple model only predicts on average players not to be drafted when weight is below about 180.
 When weight is above 250 the predicted probability of the Simple model is higher than Random Forrest but lower then the Full model.